khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

     NFR4.
 The application shall still change between pages if the APIs are down.

     NFR5.
-The application shall still work with limited functionality on mobile or tablet devices in horizontal view.
+The application shall still work with limited functionality on mobile or tablet devices when oriented in a horizontal view.

 ### Performance Requirements